0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 - **RORB** `.catg` GE-ready catchment file,
 - **WBNM** `.wbn` runfile,
 - **XP-RAFTS** `.xpx` exchange file,
+- **URBS** `.vec` and `.csv`,
 - or some of the most popular **TUFLOW** xxx_R.shp.

-It is important to note that all hydrological/hydraulic choices, such as rainfall, losses, Manning's coefficients, subcatchment types, impervious fractions, etc.. have been deliberately left blank or default values.
+It is important to note that all hydrological/hydraulic choices, such as rainfall, losses, Manning's coefficients, subcatchment types and slope, impervious fractions, etc.. have been deliberately left blank or default values.

-Current version: **2.0.2** · QGIS 3.22 LTR and 4.x
+Current version: **2.1** · QGIS 3.22 LTR and 4.x

 ## Workflow